infamousflame/neowhirlybird/README.md

 ### Building from source

-This project's license permits you to build it yourself from this source code (or a modified version), and distribute that as well.
+This project's license permits you to build it yourself from this source code (or a modified version), and distribute that as well, under the conditions of the MIT License.
 This also allows you to get it to work on a platform I have not provided an official build for.

 You can build it with whatever works, but I have provided spec files for